ToshioCP/Gtk4-tutorial/src/sec28.src.md

 - 33- 69: Sets the "factory" property with GtkBuilderListItemFactory.
 The factory has "bytes" property which holds a ui string to define a template to build GtkListItem composite widget.
 The CDATA section (line 36-66) is the ui string to put into the "bytes" property.
-The contents are the same as the section 25 and 25.
+The contents are the same as the ui file `factory_list.ui` in the section 26.
 - 70-77: Sets the "sorter" property with GtkStringSorter object.
 This object provides a sorter that compares strings.
 It has "expression" property which is set with GtkExpression.
 A closure tag with a string type function `get_file_name` is used here.
-The function is explained later.
+The function will be explained later.
 - 80-115: The second GtkColumnViewColumn object.
 Its "title", "factory" and "sorter" properties are set.
 GtkNumericSorter is used.